Texas African-American Museum makes move to old city of Tyler fire station

 He said the goal is to make a state-of-art museum that community members can be proud of.

-He also announced the ECDC’s $1 million campaign to renovate the building form the museum.
+He also announced the ECDC’s $1 million campaign to renovate the building for the museum.
 He encouraged people in attendance and those watching online to give what they can.

 TAAM Executive Director Gloria Washington said she was elated to see the museum receive more room in its new headquarters to house more artifacts.